Current FINTRAC Approach to Canada MSB Physical Address and Compliance Substance

 9. Can a lawyer’s office, consultant’s office or co-working space be used for a Canadian MSB?

-It depends on how the arrangement is structured and whether the address is genuinely connected to the MSB’s compliance, records or business functions.
-Where the address appears purely administrative, shared or not operationally linked to the business, additional scrutiny may arise.
+It depends on the structure of the arrangement and whether the address is genuinely connected to the MSB’s compliance, records or business functions.
+Where the address appears purely administrative or lacks operational linkage to the business, additional scrutiny may arise under current FINTRAC business address requirements.

 << 1 >>